konfiger/konfiger-jvm/README.md

 | Function        | Description
 | --------------- | -------------
-| public KonfigerStream(File file, char delimeter, char seperator, boolean errTolerance) throws FileNotFoundException  | Initialize a new KonfigerStream object from the filePath.
-It throws en exception if the filePath does not exist or if the delimeter or seperator is not a single character.
+| public KonfigerStream(File file, char delimiter, char separator, boolean errTolerance) throws FileNotFoundException  | Initialize a new KonfigerStream object from the filePath.
+It throws en exception if the filePath does not exist or if the delimiter or separator is not a single character.
 The last parameter is boolean if true the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
-| public KonfigerStream(String rawString, char delimeter, char seperator, boolean errTolerance)  | Initialize a new KonfigerStream object from a string.
-It throws en exception if the rawString is not a string or if the delimeter or seperator is not a single character.
+| public KonfigerStream(String rawString, char delimiter, char separator, boolean errTolerance)  | Initialize a new KonfigerStream object from a string.
+It throws en exception if the rawString is not a string or if the delimiter or separator is not a single character.
 The last parameter is boolean if true the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
 | public boolean hasNext() throws IOException  | Check if the KonfigerStream still has a key value entry, returns true if there is still entry, returns false if there is no more entry in the KonfigerStream
 | public String[] next() throws InvalidEntryException, IOException  | Get the next Key Value array from the KonfigerStream is it still has an entry.
 Throws an error if there is no more entry.
 Always use `hasNext()` to check if there is still an entry in the stream.
 | public boolean isTrimmingKey() | Check if the stream is configured to trim key, true by default